-In each issue of Shiny New Books, we will have a competition to win ‘The Editors’ Picks’ – four books that caught the four editors’ attention that quarter.
-We’ll pick a topic and invite our readers to contribute their ideas and views …
+Back when Shiny New Books was a quarterly, in early editions we had a competition to win ‘The Editors’ Picks’ – four books that caught the four editors’ attention that quarter.
+We picked a topic and invited our readers to contribute their ideas and views …

 We couldn’t have chosen a better subject for our launch issue than asking readers to describe their ideal library.
 We had 34 delightful entries and they showed what a diverse lot we booklovers are – from the traditional to futuristic, quirky to minimalist.
 Luckily the four editors have equally diverse tastes, so our shortlist reflected the range of entries.